 Take in the City at the Shard

 If the Walkie-Talkie didn’t do it for you, how about going higher up still and go for the Shard.
 This one will cost you though – £25 to be exact.
 You’ll be guaranteed quite the view 72 floors above street level.
 Literally guaranteed.
 If you can’t see at least three of The London Eye, St Paul’s Cathedral, The Gherkin, Tower Bridge and One Canada Square you can make a return trip for free.
+That’s good value.

 Photowalk of Notting Hill

 If you haven’t seen the movie, Notting Hill is a pastel coloured, Instagram dream.
 It’s a high end neighbourhood filled with gorgeous townhouses and shops.
 Charge up your iPhone battery and put on your walking shoes.
 Notting Hill was made for snapping.
 Pro tip: tote along a travel tripod to get those selfies that don’t look like selfies.

 See a Show in the West End

 Maybe you saw a musical last time.
 So?
 See a play this time.
 Seeing a show is one of those things that you can do on every trip to London and it’ll be different every time.
 The productions are some of the best in the world so no need to limit yourself to one and done.
 I’ll be seeing David Tennant in Don Juan in Soho and I. Cannot.
 Deal.
 If you want a change to meet the actors after the show, scope out the stage door location and make a bee-line there after the curtain comes down.